What a Cab Driver Taught Me About Love

 And then I lose it.
 I cry.
 I don’t let him know it, but I cry.
 I want to full-on sob, but I’m too proud to and I’m still in shock that this conversation is actually happening in a CAB.

 He also reminds me of the multiple social good experiences that I’ve been a part of, because I shared that earlier in our conversation, too, but whatever.
 I was done.
 He was right in so many ways, and while I know my own heart, I sure did need a stranger to set me straight.
 A stranger who wasn’t born here to set me straight.
-A stranger that grew up in much harsher means that I could ever relate to.
+A stranger that grew up in much harsher means than I could ever relate to.
 HE was telling me that my voice was important.
 What?

-And just like that I was grateful for everything my life encompassed, including the ugly parts.
+And just like that, I was grateful for everything my life encompassed, including the ugly parts.
 I was grateful for the opportunity to spread love in any form that I could.
 That I had the chance to raise two men of the next generation that will (hopefully) learn from my generation’s mistakes.

 If I want to participate in change, I can’t do it by dividing myself from others.
 This doesn’t mean that I need to participate in toxic relationships, either, because I will cut that out real quick-like.
 I will not, however, divide myself simply because someone isn’t doing what I’d like them to do on my own timeline exactly the way I’d do it.
 Shaming my way into submission doesn’t really work, either, though I have tried it.
 Because, again, I am flawed.